Extra pearls in graph theory: Spanning-tree polynomial

 which implies \ref{clm:sum-up}.

 Now assume \ref{eq:S-K(n)} does not hold.
-Denote by $P(x_1,\dots,x_p)$ the left hand side in \ref{eq:S-K(n)}.
-Observe that $P$ is a {}\emph{symmetric} {}\emph{homogeneous} polynomial of degree $p\z-2$.
+Denote by $P(x_1,\dots,x_p)$ the left-hand side in \ref{eq:S-K(n)}.
+Observe that $P$ is a \emph{symmetric} \emph{homogeneous} polynomial of degree $p\z-2$.
 That is, any permutation of values $x_1,\dots, x_p$ does not change $P(x_1,\dots,x_p)$ and each monomial in $P$ has total degree $p-2$.

 By Lemma~\ref{lem:polyx} and \ref{clm:sum-up}, we get that $P$ is divisible by $x_p$.
 Since $P$ is symmetric it is divisible by each $x_i$; that is, there is a polynomial $Q(x_1,\dots,x_p)$ such that